 That’s Jarret Carle.
 Six foot five.
 Red hair.
 Fantastic beard.
 A healthy community of crow’s feet gather around his eyes.
 He wears an uncompromised grin.

 Carle is a smokejumper.
 He jumps out of airplanes and fights fire without water.
 He doesn’t think that’s brave.

 “I think bravery is running into a house to ...

 There’s a wall of fire 12 feet away.
 Ponderosa pines burn to a roar.
 Like a jet engine ramping up for takeoff.
 Flames ignite branches and tufts of green needles on their way up the trunks.

 Hotshots, smokejumpers and other Forest Service employees stand nearby.
 They’re not here to put the fire out.
 They started the fire.
 With torches.
 They’re here to make sure it burns.

-“This is a first forest,” says Dan Hoswald, the USFS burn boss guiding the team.
+“This is a forest forest,” says Dan Hoswald, the USFS burn boss guiding the team.
 “Putting fire back into the ecosystem is huge.”

 The Fly Fishing Collaborative may be the new model for social change.
 Based in Portland, Oregon, the organization uses donated guided trips to build sustainable fish-and-produce farms in developing countries.
 This Filson Life is part of Filson’s celebration of the Forest Service and the people of the Pacific Northwest Region of the USFS, Region 6.